Skip to main content

 Here are the steps to build our container:

 First we need a clean directory to work in on a Linux server.
-This directory will hold the Dockerfile that defines our container, as well as some supplemental files that will be covered later.
-The naming isn’t important here.
+This directory will hold the Dockerfile that defines our container, as well as possibly some supplemental files that will be covered later.
+Specific naming of the working directory isn’t important here.
 4.png

 COPY auth /auth